 The questions were specifically designed to help the researchers determine the level of Fear of Missing Out (FOMO) that young people experienced after scrolling through their social media feed.

 Based on the answers that participants provided, Instagram made users feel worse than any other app included into the study.
 Snapchat finished in second place followed by Facebook and Twitter.
 Interestingly, YouTube is the only platform that made participants feel somewhat better.
-All five apps included into this research were associated with tiredness and poor sleep which isn’t surprising.
+All five apps included in this research were associated with tiredness and poor sleep which isn’t surprising.

 Why is Instagram Bad For Our Mental Health?